dotnet/docs/docs/fsharp/async.md

 There is a fundamental difference between the C#/VB async model and the F# async model.

-When you call a function which returns a `Task` or `Task<T>`, that job has already begun execution.
+When you call a function which returns a `Task` or `Task<'T>`, that job has already begun execution.
 The handle returned represents an already-running asynchronous job.
-In contrast, when you call an async function in F#, the `Async<'aT` returned represents a job which will be **generated** at some point.
+In contrast, when you call an async function in F#, the `Async<'a>` returned represents a job which will be **generated** at some point.
 Understanding this model is powerful, because it allows for asynchronous jobs in F# to be chained together easier, performed conditionally, and be started with a finer grain of control.

 There are a few other similarities and differences worth noting.